CACH LLC Is Suing Me in Illinois — What Do I Do?

 Why Did CACH LLC Sue Me in Illinois?

 Before anything else, read the case caption carefully.
 Compare the complaint’s filing date to the March 2017 bankruptcy filing date.
-If the complaint was filed before March 2017, it is a pre-bankruptcy case proceeding to judgment.
+If the complaint was filed before March 2017, it may be a pre-bankruptcy case proceeding to judgment.
 If filed after, ask: who actually has authority to prosecute in the CACH name today, and where in the complaint is that authority pleaded?

 How Long Do I Have to Respond in Illinois?